nnethercote/perf-book/src/compile-times.md

 ## Visualization

-The Rust compiler has a feature that lets you visualize compilation of your program.
+Cargo has a feature that lets you visualize compilation of your program.
 Build with this command:
 ```text
 cargo +nightly build -Ztimings